vanducng/datafold-docs/docs/integrations/orchestration/dbt_cloud/prerequisites.md

 ### Artifacts Job

-If you do not set up a Merge Trigger Production Job, we recommend creating a dedicated job that executes a `dbt compile` command on an hourly basis.
+If you do not set up a Merge Trigger Production Job, we recommend creating a dedicated dbt Cloud job that executes a `dbt compile` command on an hourly basis.
 Then, select this job as the "Job that creates dbt artifacts" when setting up your dbt Cloud Integration.

 <center><img src={DbtArtifacts} style={{width: '50%'}}/></center>